carpentries/instructor-training/_episodes/11-practice-teaching.md

 but each teacher has to figure out on their own how to combine that with the theory they've learned in their educational programs to deliver an actual lesson in an actual classroom for actual learners.
-When teachers don't observe each other teaching, the tricks and techniques that each instructor has painstakingly incorporated into their practice don't have the opportunity to spread, limiting forward momentum on system-wide improvements to teaching.
+When teachers do not observe each other teaching, the tricks and techniques that each instructor has painstakingly incorporated into their practice do not have the opportunity to spread, limiting forward momentum on system-wide improvements to teaching.

-> ## Reading It Isn't Enough
+> ## Reading It Is Not Enough
 > Several research studies (in [2007][fincher-warren], [2012][fincher-stories], and [2015][barker-practice]) have shown
-> that teachers don't adopt instructional practices based on reports about the effectiveness of those practices.
+> that teachers do not adopt instructional practices based on reports about the effectiveness of those practices.
 > Social norms, institutional
 > culture, and lack of time and support prevent many teachers from moving out of
 > their accustomed teaching habits.
-Change in teaching doesn't come about through reading about new teaching practices, but by seeing
+Change in teaching does not come about through reading about new teaching practices, but by seeing
 > these practices in action, practicing them and getting feedback from other instructors.
 {: .callout}